laanwj/sundog/README.md

   sampled sounds).
 - Initial FTL animation is missing: this is an assembly routine that triggers *before* the bootstrapping of the p-machine.
-- None of the stuff in SHIPLIB has been figured out.
-There are four native procedures in this segment (0x16, 0x18, 0x19, 0x1a) which probably do special rendering effects not covered by GEMBIND.
+- None of the stuff in SHIPLIB has been implemented.
+There are four native procedures in this segment (0x16, 0x18, 0x19, 0x1a) which seem to be rendering effects for the ship the viewscreen (stars, moving enemies, fire weapon animation, warp animation respectively).
 There seems to be no further user interaction code.

 ### Future ideas